lebrancconvas/JS-Example/README.md

 ## Update

+- [07/07/2022] Create a repo and Init a vanillaJS with Vite.

-- Add "Be Rich!!"
+- [13/07/2022] Add "Be Rich!!"
 Assignment as a new feature for a repo.